Ryan Mackenzie PA-07

 Wikipedia

-Ryan Edward Mackenzie (born August 3, 1982) is an American politician from Pennsylvania.
-A member of the Republican Party, he represents the 187th Legislative District in the Pennsylvania House of Representatives.[1][2]
-Before redistricting, he represented the 134th District.
-He is the 2024 Republican nominee for Pennsylvania’s 7th congressional district.
+Ryan Edward Mackenzie[citation needed] (born August 3, 1982)[1] is an American politician who is the U.S. Representative-elect from Pennsylvania‘s 7th congressional district.
+A member of the Republican Party, he served in the Pennsylvania House of Representatives from 2012 to 2024.
+Before redistricting, he represented the 134th district until his final term, when he was moved to the 187th district.[2][3]

 His mother is Milou Mackenzie, who is also a Lehigh Valley-area Republican state representative, in the 131st district.
-They are the first mother-son pair to simultaneously serve in the Pennsylvania House of Representatives.[3]
+They were the first mother-son pair to simultaneously serve in the Pennsylvania House of Representatives.[4]

 Early life and education